 Charging a fee for consultations, cancellations, and no-shows increases the chance of patients taking their appointment seriously.
 If they know there’s a fee at stake, they’re more likely to show up or at least cancel their appointment with plenty of time for you to fill their slot.

-According to the American Medical Association’s Code of Medical Ethics Opinion 11.3.2, you should clearly notify patients in advance of any fees they’ll be charged for missed appointments or failing to cancel an appointment within a pre-specified time period.
-Prominently display your published policy in your office and on your website, so patients aren’t caught by surprise.
+According to the American Medical Association’s Code of Medical Ethics Opinion 11.3.2, you should clearly notify patients in advance of any no-show fees they’ll be charged for missed appointments or failing to cancel an appointment within a pre-specified time period.
+Prominently display your published no-show policy in your office and on your website, so patients aren’t caught by surprise.

 Booking two patients into the same time slot is an insurance policy of sorts.
 It’s unlikely both won’t show up, so this practically guarantees you won’t be stuck with an unused times slot.